“May NUFF spread its wings and fly!"

 NUFF has no classes!
 The groups are deciding the ideas, the content and the methods.
 Every participant will find his/her place in the group and the position which fits best in the production team.
 The goal is to get the film ready towards the deadline and watch the results together on the big scene in one of Northern Europe's oldest cinema Verdensteatret Kino.

-Check out more information about the film programs and the workshops.
+Check out more information about the workshops.

 Voices from NUFF: